What are your expectations? Can you live with a few weeds in your lawn?

 Most turf diseases are caused by fungi.
 Disease is most likely to occur

-in lawns that have been over-fertilized, improperly watered, or cut too
+in lawns that have been over-fertilized, improperly watered, cut too short,

 In typical years, most lawns experience no serious disease problems.
 Diseases